taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

-- third, you have to create your Redux store instance, it already takes a reducer that is not implemented yet, you will implement it in the next step
+Third, you have to create your Redux store instance in a separate file.
+It already takes a reducer that is not implemented yet.
+You will implement it in the next step.

 {title="src/store/index.js",lang="javascript"}
 ~~~~~~~~